sydneymorrison/spinly/README.md

 5) Improve user interface and design elements to enhance user experience

 # Credits
-This game is developed by Sydney Morrison.
+This app is developed by Sydney Morrison.